jss367/jss367.github.io/_posts/2018-07-10-kangaroos-and-wallabies-iii-advanced-modeling-with-fastai.md

-Let's look at an example of some images to make sure everything looks right.
+Let's look at some example images to make sure everything is correct.

 ```python